kfaracik/code-tube/README.md

 3. **API Documentation**:
    - YouTube Data API reference: [YouTube API Docs](https://developers.google.com/youtube/v3/docs).

+### Mock API for Local Testing

+For easier local testing of features without hitting the YouTube API, a mock API is available in the `feature/mock-api` branch.
+This mock API simulates responses from the YouTube Data API, allowing you to test the app's functionality without the need for an actual API key or internet connection.

 ## Optional Features

 1. **Sorting**:
    - Sort search results by latest, oldest, or most popular videos.
    - This can be implemented in the `SearchScreen` by adding sorting options in the UI.

 2. **Notifications**:
    - Add a settings screen to allow users to enable/disable daily push notifications and set the time. (not supported)

 3. **Notes**: